 The student program fee includes: tuition, housing, classroom rental, medical insurance, expenses for excursions, administrative funds, and an amount to cover Faculty Leader expenses.
-At GEO centers, the Site Director manages the bank account and program funds, while on-site coordinators on programs developed with third-party providers will cover most day to day expenses, but faculty may have more responsibility for daily accounting and payment of some daily expenses on these programs.
+At GEO centers, the Site Director manages the bank account and program funds, while on-site coordinators on programs developed with third-party providers will cover most day to day expenses.
+Faculty may have more responsibility for daily accounting and payment of some expenses on these programs.
 Your GEO Program Coordinator will discuss this with you if this is the case.

-Faculty Leaders are provided with a modest discretionary administrative fund to be used for student gatherings, hosting local faculty, guest lecturers, and special course materials.
+Faculty Leaders may be provided with a modest discretionary administrative fund to be used for student gatherings, hosting local faculty, guest lecturers, and special course materials.
 These expenses will be discussed with your GEO Program Coordinator during the budgeting process.
-Faculty Leaders working with third-party providers or leading their programs independently can receive a cash advance for these expenses, while the Site Director provides this money upon request at GEO centers.
+Faculty Leaders should arrange for a One Card if they do not wish to cover these costs out of pocket.